Two-dimensional Carreau law for a quasi-newtonian fluid flow through a thin domain with a slightly rough boundary: Introduction

+The {\it high-frequency roughness} regime ($\ell>1$), due to the highly oscillating boundary, leads to the conclusion that the velocity is zero in the roughness zone (see e.g. \cite{Anguiano_SG}) so, in this paper, we study the asymptotic behavior of the solution in the {\it Stokes roughness} ($\ell=1$) and {\it Reynolds roughness} ($0<\ell<1$) regimes.

-The objetive of this paper is to derive an a nonlinear two-dimension Reynolds equation for quasi-Newtonian fluids with the Carreau law viscosity, which as far as the authors know, it has not yet been studied.
+This paper addresses this gap by rigorously deriving a nonlinear two-dimensional Reynolds model for a quasi-Newtonian fluid governed by the Carreau law flowing through a thin domain with a rapidly oscillating boundary, which as far as the authors know, it has not yet been studied.
 Thus, in the spirit of the previous studies, the following modified Reynolds law (see Section \ref{sec:limitmodel} for more detail) is derived